Donald Trump’s $1M Donation To Hurricane Harvey Relief Is Equivalent To Average American Family Giving $8

 Donald Trump has frequently bragged about his enormous net worth, but when it came time to open his pocketbook to make a donation for Hurricane Harvey relief, the numbers show that Trump was comparably stingy.

-This week, the White House announced that Trump would be donating $1 million of his personal money to aid relief efforts in the hurricane-ravaged Texas.
-But Trump’s net worth is compared to the average American, that donation does not look so large.
+This week, the White House announced that Trump would be donating $1 million of his personal money to aid relief efforts in hurricane-ravaged Texas.
+But when Trump’s net worth is compared to the average American, that donation does not look so large.

 The U.S. Census Bureau conducts a survey of income to give some details on the financial well-being of Americans and American households, the Motley Fool noted.
 In August, the Census Bureau released the latest findings showing that the median net worth for U.S. households is $80,039 — about 45,000 times smaller than Donald Trump’s $3.5 billion net worth as determined by Forbes.
 Trump has an even bigger estimate, claiming in presidential campaign disclosure forms last year that his net worth was actually $10 billion.
 That would be more than 123,000 times larger than the average household.